Bolt Replacement Policy

 • Your personal safety is up to you.
 As a bolt replacer, you are a climber conducting personal and recreational climbing activities.
 Climb at your own risk and be safe.

-• Camou bolts, hangers, and hardware with automotive based primer and exterior spray paint (hardware store) that matches local rock color.
+• Camoflauge bolts, hangers, and hardware with automotive based primer and exterior spray paint (hardware store) that matches local rock color.
 Do this at home so you don't have to bring spray paint to the crag.

 • Attempt to use a Hurley Jr, Sr, or similar tool to pull the old bolts and reuse existing holes.